Government Medical College, Kottayam: Facilities

 Through over 36 years the campus has grown into a small township with in house banking facilities, co-operative stores, Post Office, canteens, hotels, lodging facilities as well as subsidized hostels and accommodations for the faculty.

-The bed strength of the Medical College Hospital alone is 1401, although the hospital frequently operates at 140%–150% capacity.
+The bed strength of the Medical College Hospital alone is 2100, although the hospital frequently operates at 140%–150% capacity.
 The present facilities include: round the clock casualty service, Blood Bank facility, modern lab and imaging services, colour doppler, TMT, Holter monitor, haemodialysis, endoscopic & laparoscopic procedures, open heart surgery, specialised pain clinic under anaesthesiology, computerised pulmonary function lab under the Chest & TB dept, cardiac rehabilitation centre under Cardiology dept, specialised trauma care centre, advanced intensive care units for Surgery, Medicine, Cardiac services, Neuro-surgery & Plastic Surgery..

 The House Surgeoncy Program has been acknowledged as a rigorous one with multiple training opportunities not readily available in some other teaching institutions — ensuring that graduates are well prepared for higher training.
 In fact, a majority of graduates go on to pursue PG courses, very commendable given the very few seats available for such higher training in the country.

 Administration

 College of Nursing, Kottayam is a full-pledged institution under the director of Medical Education.
 The professor and head (director) is the administrative head of College of Nursing who is responsible to the DME through principal Medical College, Kottayam.
 The administration and internal management of the college is vested with the professor and head.

-Medical College Hospital is a multi-bed hospital with 450 doctors and about 2,000 staff members.
+Medical College Hospital is a 2100-bed hospital with 450 doctors and about 2,000 staff members.